 Montana - SB 100 "Authorize Direct Primary Care Provider Plans" was first discussed and passed out of the Committee on Public Health, Welfare, and Safety (the discussion was recorded here - for the first thirty minutes) it then passed the Senate (the discussion can be heard here at 32 minutes into the recording to around 64 minutes into the recording) and was discussed in the House and was passed on its third reading on 03/15/17.
-If you live in Montana please pass along your support to the governor since this bill now sits on his desk.
 He vetoed DPC legislation previously based on erroneous conclusions about the model, and it appears that he has made the same mistake again this year.

 Arkansas - Rep Justin Gonzales introduced HB 2240 on 03/06/17 to exempt DPC agreements from insurance regulation.
 This legislation corrects some aspects of a bill passed in an earlier session (covered on the Arkansas state page).
-It was passed out of the House and Senate and was signed by the governor on 04/07/2017!
+HB 2240 has been passed out of the House and Senate and was signed by the governor on 04/07/2017!

 Kentucky - SB 79 Defining "Direct Primary Care Membership Agreements" was introduced on 01/03/17 and signed by Governor Bevin on 30/17/17.
 Kentucky is the first state in the 2017 session and the 18th state overall to pass DPC "not insurance" legislation!

-Indiana - SB 303 Direct Primary Care Agreements has passed the senate by a wide majority and has been assigned to the House committee on insurance where it was passed and received additional cosponsors.
+Indiana - SB 303 Direct Primary Care Agreements has passed the senate by a wide majority.
+It was assigned to the House committee on insurance where it was passed and received additional cosponsors.
 The governor signed the measure on 04/21/17 making Indiana the 19th state to pass DPC legislation.

 Alabama - Following in Georgia's footsteps AL introduced SB 94 and HB 309.
 If you reside in Alabama please contact your Senator to indicate your support for the legislation.
 It has a good DPC definition, and it would have been helpful (for clarity and consistency) if they included the commonly accepted phrase direct primary care.
 They have borrowed from Georgia with most of their language.
 This is the first time I have seen a group add dentistry to "not insurance" legislation.
 While not necessary, it also is not a problem.
 Listing the 6,000 and 3,000 yearly fee caps seems misguided.
 GA made the same mistake in their proposal, but no other proposed or enacted law had this provision.
 The debate has always been about whether risk transfer was happening (at all).
 The exact amount 6,000 or otherwise is not helpful.
 The bill has passed the senate and was sent to the house on 03/07/17.